City University of New York: 2000-2010: The rapid expansion and centralization of CUNY

-By autumn 2013, all CUNY undergraduates were required to take an administration-dictated common core of courses that have been claimed to meet specific "learning outcomes" or standards.
+By autumn 2013, all CUNY undergraduates were required to take a common core of courses deemed to meet specific "learning outcomes" or standards.
 Since the courses are accepted university-wide, the administration claims it will be easier for students to transfer course credits between CUNY colleges.
 It also reduced the number of core courses some CUNY colleges had required, to a level below national norms, particularly in the sciences.
-The program is the target of several lawsuits by students and faculty, and was the subject of a "no confidence" vote by the faculty, who rejected it by an overwhelming 92% margin.
+The program was the target of several lawsuits by students and faculty, and was the subject of a "no confidence" vote by the faculty, who rejected it by an overwhelming 92% margin.

 Chancellor Goldstein retired on July 1, 2013, and was replaced on June 1, 2014, by James Milliken, president of the University of Nebraska, and a graduate of the University of Nebraska–Lincoln and New York University School of Law.
 Milliken left at the end of the 2018 academic year and moved on to become the chancellor for the University of Texas system.

 On February 13, 2019, the Board of Trustees voted to appoint Queens College president Felix V. Matos Rodriguez as the chancellor of the City University of New York.
 Matos became both the first Latino and minority educator to head the university.
 He assumed the post May 1.

 In April 2024, CUNY students joined other campuses across the United States in protests against the Israel–Hamas war.
 The student protestors demanded that CUNY divest from companies with ties to Israel and that CUNY officials cancel any upcoming trips to Israel and protect students involved in the demonstrations.
-In 2025, CUNY terminated four professors and one student leader for their opposition to the Gaza war.
+In 2025, CUNY terminated four adjunct professors and suspended one student leader for their pro-Palestinian activism.